-For many issues that bring people to counseling, group therapy is a more powerful path for change than individual therapy.
-The Interpersonal Effectiveness Group offers opportunities to:
+For many issues that bring people to counseling, group counseling is a more powerful path for change than individual counseling.
+The Interpersonal Process Group offers opportunities to:

 - find out that you are not alone in your struggles;

-- learn from the wisdom and experience of several others, not only the therapist;
+- learn from the wisdom and experience of several others, not only the counselor;

 - experience both giving and receiving acceptance, support, and genuine connection;